 A2 Hosting generally has a good reputation in the WordPress community and offers a stellar balance of performance vs price.
 Additionally, they’re one of the few hosts that offers pay monthly hosting, which makes A2 Hosting a good choice if you don’t want to pay for a full year upfront.

-When it comes to cheap WordPress hosting, Namecheap is the cheapest entry point because you can pay its affordable $2.88 price on a monthly basis, rather than a whole year upfront.
+When it comes to cheap WordPress hosting, Hostinger is the cheapest entry point because you can pay its affordable $0.99 price on a monthly basis.
 The performance results are also very good, and should be enough to get your first website going.

 Other hosts might offer a lower per-month price, but you’ll need to purchase multiple years up front to get the best price.